Serving

 Table of Contents

-I. Guidelines for Allocation of NASA Keck Telescope Time
+I. Guidelines for Allocation of NASA-Keck Telescope Time

 NASA announces this Call for Proposals to use its share of observing time at the W. M. Keck Observatory.
-This Call is for semester 2026A (February 1, 2026 to July 31, 2026).
+This Call is for semester 2026B (August 1, 2026 to January 31, 2027).
 Allocated nights will be distributed evenly across dark, grey, and bright time.
 The oversubscription rate is typically ~5:1.

 I.A.
-Strategic Use of NASA Keck Time
+Strategic Use of NASA-Keck Time

 NASA intends the use of its time allocation on the Keck telescopes to be highly strategic in support of on-going missions and/or high priority, long-term science goals as described in the Science Mission Directorate's 2020 Science Plan and in the documents linked below for each science area.